Governor Annual Report

-I have recently joined the Governing Body as a Co-Opted Governor in 2020.
-I have a son at school in Years 6, and I strongly believe in supporting and giving back to the school community whenever possible.
+I joined the Governing Body as a Co-Opted Parent Governor in 2020.
+My sons attend the school.
+I strongly believe in supporting and giving back to the school community whenever possible.

 My school and University studies took place in France, and I was awarded my PhD in Economics from the University of Nice-Sophia Antipolis in 2011.
 Since moving to Birmingham in 2012, I have worked at the University of Birmingham, developing a keen interest in pedagogy and teaching, including becoming a Senior Fellow of the Higher Education Academy (SFHEA).
 In addition to teaching, I have experience of acting as our department's Welfare Tutor and I have been actively involved in our Access2Birmingham and Widening Participation programmes, working with local sixth-form and college students from under-represented backgrounds, in order to give them the best chance of succeeding at University.

 I have been passionate about education and equality of opportunity throughout my life, and I look forward to contributing to the Board of Governors and to the success of Harborne Primary School.

 Kully Kaur Samra

 Both of my boys have attended HPS: one has now left to join secondary school.

 I was first elected as a Parent Governor at the School in December 2015, and, during my tenure have taken a keen interest in ensuring that all of our children have the best possible outcomes and bright futures ahead of them.
 I was reappointed as a Co-opted Governor in December 2023.